Syed-Asrar/news-dog/README.md

 ## Contributions

 Contributions are welcomed!
 Follow the standard GitHub contribution workflow: Fork -> Branch -> Pull Request to contribute to this open-source project.

-## License

-This project is licensed under [License Name].
-Refer to the LICENSE file for details.

-## Contact

-For inquiries, suggestions, or collaboration opportunities, feel free to contact [Your Name] via [Your Email Address].